 There are many backup solutions for physical servers.
-But what are really Top Backup solutions for physical servers?
+But what are really the Top Backup solutions for physical servers?
 Most companies migrated their load to the cloud or on the virtual infrastructure.
-But, there is still a requirement for specialized solutions to be hosted on the physical servers.
+But there is still a requirement for specialized solutions to be hosted on physical servers.
 SMBs also tend to use physical servers, mostly for sharing files or a locally installed ERP solution.
-Even if the server has a RAID array, data has to be backed up.
-There were many cases where people assumed that RAID is great protection and data cant be lost.
+Even if the server has a RAID array, data must be backed up.
+There were many cases where people assumed that RAID is great protection and data can’t be lost.
 RAID is not backup.
 An incident will happen.
 It is not a matter of if, but when.
 Regardless of the type of hardware or redundancy.
 Something will go wrong.
 A fault may not be related to the IT guy, managing the infrastructure.
 The loss of electricity can cause data loss.
-IT can cause a failure of critical components in the server… Or sometimes components are built with bad capacitors that fail after a certain time.
-Even weather conditions can wreck havoc on your data.
+It can also cause a failure of critical components in the server… Or sometimes components are built with bad capacitors that fail after a certain time.
+Even weather conditions can wreak havoc on your data.

-In order to be safe and ready for the failure, backup software can save your data.
-There are still a lot of users of legacy backup software, which is overpriced, over-complicated and can not scale well to the cloud or virtual infrastructure once you grow your business.
+In order to be safe and ready for failure, backup software can save your data.
+There are still a lot of users of legacy backup software, which is overpriced, over-complicated, and cannot scale well to the cloud or virtual infrastructure once you grow your business.

 Top Backup Solutions for physical servers

-Nakivo Backup and Replication is an affordable, full of features, modern backup which is built for the virtualization and the cloud.
-They have had an amazing product, that can be installed on practically any platform, it is HTML5 based so you can use a browser for configuration.
+Nakivo Backup and Replication is an affordable, full of features, modern backup which is built for virtualization and the cloud.
+They have an amazing product, that can be installed on any platform, it is HTML5 based so you can use a browser for configuration.
 It is great for businesses of all sizes.
-SMBs will benefit from the deduplication, option to install it on the NAS, replication… They added support for physical servers and they also benefit from global deduplication.
-Nakivo Backup and Replication can be installed on Windows, Linux, various NAS devices… Nakivo supports a multitude of applications like Microsoft Exchange, MS SQL, MS Active Directory, MS SharePoint, Oracle, and other apps.
-You can backup individual files and objects.
+SMBs will benefit from the deduplication, the option to install it on the NAS, and replication… They added support for physical servers, and they also benefit from global deduplication.
+Nakivo Backup and Replication can be installed on Windows, Linux, and various NAS devices… Nakivo supports a multitude of applications like Microsoft Exchange, MS SQL, MS Active Directory, MS SharePoint, Oracle, and other apps.
+You can back up individual files and objects.
 Companies using multiple locations can tap into WAN acceleration and save on the bandwidth cost and in turn speed up the backup process.
 When you add global deduplication to the mix, you get a perfect product.